E-Perry901/aduino_wire-game/README.md

 # aduino_wire-game

-The Arduino source code and schematic diagram, for mini project
+This repository holds the source code and skematic diagram for a small game.

+Youtube video: